 The Iowa Student Poet Ambassador

-Iowa Student Poet Ambassador Logo
+Iowa Student Poet Ambassador logo

 The Iowa Student Poet Ambassador (ISPA) program recognizes an outstanding, young writer and celebrates poetry and the literary arts in Iowa.
 Each year, ambassadors are chosen from a select group of students who participated in either the Scholastic Art & Writing Awards, Iowa Poetry Association, or Iowa City Poetry.